o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-3.md

 ## Further Reading

-I got super into CMake a little while ago and wanted to better understand topics such as installing so created a little GitHub repo with a number of simple projects to help people better learn and understand CMake.
+I got super into CMake a little while ago and wanted to better understand topics such as installing.
+So I created a little GitHub repo with a number of simple projects to help people better learn and understand CMake.
 It might help some people who are just getting to grips with CMake.

 * [CMake Examples](https://github.com/pr0g/cmake-examples)